Back

 Data security focuses on ensuring that technical and/or organisational measures are in place to protect data.
 There is no universally accepted law for any company with regard to data security.
 However, the GDPR stipulates in Art.
 32 that technical and/or organisational measures must be used to protect personal data; Art.
 32 of the GDPR also lists exemplary measures, such as encryption or pseudonymisation.

-However, for critical infrastructures, or “CRITIS” for short, such as for the healthcare, finance, food or energy sectors, there are special legal regulations regarding information security in general.
+Additionally, for critical infrastructures, or “CRITIS” for short, such as for the healthcare, finance, food or energy sectors, there are special legal regulations regarding information security in general.
 The Information Security Act applies to the CRITIS.
 The law aims to ensure that the information technology systems of the CRITIS are made secure.
-In addition, companies or other institutions can be certified according to certain standards, e.g. ISO 27001 or BSI IT-Grundschutz.
+In addition, companies or other institutions can be certified according to certain standards, e.g. ISO 27001.
 These standards contain certain regulations on how information security can be implemented theoretically and practically in a company or other institutions through technical and/or organisational measures.

 Main protection goals of data security